 Connect: Why did Zuri “really need her hair to be special” that day?
 Talk about special times in your life and the people you like to be your best for.
 What are different ways you can be your best for someone?

 - How does our hair “being done” make us feel?
 Do you think doing hair is hard?
 Is hair a big or small part of a person's self-esteem?
 What are ways you can respect someone's hair?
 Seeing how much work Zuri and her dad put into her hair, do you think hair is a big deal for some people?
 Have you ever been to a hair salon or barbershop?
 Have you ever thought about being a barber or hair stylist?
 Do you think only women can do another woman's hair?
 Do you think only men can cut a man's hair?
 Do you think certain hairstyles are connected to being a man or a woman?

 - Choose a hairstyle.
 Give someone step-by-step directions (written or oral) to style their own hair in the style you choose.
 What details must you include?

 - Choose two family members to style your hair.
 Take photos.
 Write down your thoughts about the style.

 - Draw a self portrait and use textured supplies to make your hair.
-The may be cotton balls, magazine pictures, felt, or yarn).
+Use cotton balls, magazine pictures, felt, or yarn.